sandhyaparna/AWS/AWS ML Speciality/Practical Data Science with AWS/Analyze Datasets and Train ML Models using AutoML.md

     * Concept drift: Sometimes the relationship between the two, that is the relationship between the features and the labels can change as well.
 It can happen when the definition of the label itself changes based on a particular feature like age or geographical location.
 Take, for example, my experience.
 Last time when we traveled a few years ago across US on a road trip, we quickly found out that the soft drinks are not called the same across US.
 So when we stopped for meals and ordered soft drinks, we realized that soda is not called soda across US.
 In some areas, it's called pop, and in some areas, it's called soda.
 Now, if you think about all the geographies across the world, you can only imagine the interesting combinations, different labels, you can come up with.
 * It is really important to continuously monitor and detect various biases that could be prevalent in to your training datasets before and after you train your models.

+### Feature Importance
+* Feature importance is the idea of explaining the individual features that make up your training data set using a score called important score.
+* How useful or valuable the feature is relative to other features
+* Uses SHAP framework - can create both local & global explanations
+* From SageMaker Studio, start a new Dataflow, connect data to S3 or Athena, select the data that we are interested to identify features importances based on a label, import the dataset - this will import data from S3 to data wrangler environment, add analysis, choose 'Quick Model' to do feature importance  and choose the label.
+When preview is hit, Data Wrangler is working in the background to create a quick model out of a subset of your data.
+It uses 70% of the subset of the data for training and 30% for test.
+It will build that quick model to analyze the F1 score and Data Wrangler calculates the feature importance score on data set.
+Behind the scene, Data Wrangler ran a Random Cut Forest algorithm on the subset of my data using 70% for training and 30% for testing.
+And it has calculated a quick model to give me the feature importance scores as well as the F1 score.     https://www.coursera.org/learn/automl-datasets-ml-models/lecture/lvtm4/feature-importance-shap